cashiwamochi/SimpleBundleAdjustment/README.md

 ```
 BundleAdjustment2Viewes.* -> Implementation of BA.
-main_ba.cc -> An example shows how to use BA.
+example_ba.cc -> An example shows how to use BA.
 ```

 ### Dependencies